 We know that if you voted for Trump, you are more likely to be less intelligent, less educated, poorer and more rural.
 I will argue that this leads to a further feature — distrust of experts — which is required to be a supported of either Trump or Bitcoin.
-This suggests that when Bitcoin crashes, Trump voters will experience most of the losses.
-In this post, I will consider only the distrust of experts feature.
+This suggests that the Bitcoin Crash will kill the Trump demographic.

 Mark Cuban invested big into Unikorn.
 Peter Thiel invested into bitpay which is a wallet company.
 Mike Novogratz (former president of fortress investments and partner at Goldman Sachs) runs Galaxy Investments (almost exclusively crypto).
 Tim Draper bought 30,000 btc in 2014.
 And Bill Gates: there are no definitive articles on how much BTC he holds but he has plenty of quotes talking about how it’s the future